-Feedback: The asset's recovery period is 5 years and the mid-quarter convention applies personal and real property and calculate the deduction allowable under basic MACRS.

-The calculation is $42,500 \times .05 = 2,125$.
+Feedback: The asset's recovery period is 5 years and the mid-quarter convention applies since more than 40 percent of the property was placed in service during the fourth quarter.
+The calculation is $42,500 \times .05 = 2,125$ .